RaXephon/resource-links/testfile.md

 This way we do not have to worry about installing Hadoop/Spark ourselves.

 1. Download VM Ware Fusion Pro (trial version)
-Pick Mac or Windows, depending on your configuration https://www.vmware.com/products/fusion/fusion-evaluation
+Pick Mac or Windows, depending on your configuration: https://www.vmware.com/products/fusion/fusion-evaluation

-2. Download Cloudera Virtual Machine http://www.cloudera.com/content/www/en-us/downloads/quickstart_vms/5-5.html
+2. Download Cloudera Virtual Machine:
+http://www.cloudera.com/content/www/en-us/downloads/quickstart_vms/5-5.html

 3. Unzip it.